Jean Tirole

-Jean Tirole (/fr/; born 9 August 1953) is a French economist who is currently a professor of economics at Toulouse 1 Capitole University.
+Jean Marcel Pierre Tirole (/fr/; born 9 August 1953) is a French economist who is currently a professor of economics at Toulouse 1 Capitole University.
 He focuses on industrial organization and game theory.
 In particular, he focuses on the regulation of economic activity in a way that does not hinder innovation while maintaining fair rules.
 Tirole's work is largely theoretical and explored in mathematical models, not empirical research.

 In 2014, he received the Nobel Memorial Prize in Economic Sciences for his analysis of market power and regulation.

 Education

-Tirole received engineering degrees from the École Polytechnique in 1976, and from the École nationale des ponts et chaussées in 1978.
+Tirole received engineering degrees from the École polytechnique in 1976, and from the École nationale des ponts et chaussées in 1978.

 He was appointed a member of the elite Corps of Bridges, Waters and Forests, later completing graduate studies at Université Paris Dauphine; he received a DEA degree in 1976, and a Doctorat de troisième cycle in decision mathematics in 1978.
-He received a Ph.D. in economics from the Massachusetts Institute of Technology in 1981, writing a thesis titled Essays in economic theory under the supervision of Eric Maskin.
+He received a PhD in economics from the Massachusetts Institute of Technology in 1981, writing a thesis titled Essays in economic theory under the supervision of Eric Maskin.

 He started thinking about studying economics when he was 21 years old, which he found both “very rigorous”, but at the same time “still a social science”.
 He said he found “a lot of that human aspect” in economics, which he found important.